microsoft/STL/README.md

 **Please help us** efficiently process bug reports by following these rules:

 * Only STL bugs should be reported here.
-If it's a bug in the compiler, CRT, or IDE, please report it through Developer Community or Report A Problem.
+If it's a bug in the compiler, CRT, or IDE, please report it through the Developer Community or Report A Problem.
 If it's a bug in the Windows SDK, please report it through the [Feedback Hub][hub] app.
 If you aren't sure, try to reduce your test case and see if you can eliminate the STL's involvement while still reproducing the bug.